fbpx

 Inside: When teaching weather, this types of clouds lesson plan is always my favorite.
 Learn the history of cloud sorting and some fun activities for your lesson!
 Kids love to look at the clouds.
 Check it out here!

 That’s why I wanted to share with you today some tactics I use to teach about those great puffy cotton balls in the sky.
 First of all, I have a types of clouds lesson plan for middle school students that I make sure to look over.
-I also print out the reading activity for my students, making sure the color version is uploaded to our school’s learning management system.
+I also print out the reading activity for my students, making sure the color version is uploaded to our school’s Learning Management System.
+(We use Schoology, BTW.)
 This way, my students in school have access to the color version as well as the printed version.
-I have some quarantining students who will need access digitally as well.
+It is also nice for the students to access at home.

 Here are a few pictures of the digital version of the reading lesson we use.